 The University of Wisconsin – Whitewater’s MPA program follows directly from the Bachelor of Business Administration (BBA) undergraduate degree in accounting.
 For students who do not have a bachelor’s degree with a major in accounting or business, UW-Whitewater is still able to accommodate your interest in the MPA.
 By completing the necessary business and/or accounting background courses, you can move forward to fulfill the MPA degree requirements.
 Talk to an advisor to understand your options.

-The MPA program satisfies the required 150-credit-hour requirement of the American Institute of Certified Public Accountants (AICPA), allowing graduates to sit for the Uniform CPA Examination.
+The MPA program satisfies the required 150-credit-hour requirement of the American Institute of Certified Public Accountants (AICPA), allowing graduates to be licensed after successfully completing the Uniform CPA Examination.

 If you think the UW-Whitewater MPA program might be for you, you can explore:

 The MPA Program is offered on the University of Wisconsin – Whitewater campus in a face-to-face or traditional classroom setting in our new business building, the distinctive Hyland Hall.

 Why not apply today?